rcoh/rcoh-dot-me-v2/content/posts/rust-linked-list-basically-impossible.md

 There are 3 solutions I'm aware of:

 - Use `RefCell`, a runtime-checked borrow system ~~(which still only works on nightly if you want to mutate)~~. `RefCell::borrow_mut` allows mutable borrowing of the cell's contents.
-- Eschew safe Rust altogether and wade into the magical swamp of unsafe rust.
+- Eschew safe Rust altogether and wade into the magical swamp of unsafe Rust.
+This isn't nearly as big a deal as I initially thought -- even things like `Vec<>` are built on unsafe Rust.
+While it's not ideal, unsafe Rust is really just "normal mode" in most other programming languages.
 - Keep pointers as indices into a `Vec<>` instead of pointers, using something like the [indextree crate](https://github.com/saschagrunert/indextree)

-If you want to follow someones detailed quest to write linked lists, [I found this book to be helpful](http://cglab.ca/~abeinges/blah/too-many-lists/book/).
+If you want to follow someones detailed quest to write linked lists I highly reccomend [Learning Rust With Entirely Too Many Linked Lists](http://cglab.ca/~abeinges/blah/too-many-lists/book/).

 ### Conclusion and Takeaways